oof2win2/FactorioAntigrief/apps/communitybot/README.md

   - `adminId` - Discord UserID of the administrator that created this report
   - `proof` - Proof of the report
   - `description` - Description of the report
-  - `automated` - Whether the rule is automated or not
+  - `automated` - Whether the report was automatically generated in response to a player action
-  - `brokenRule` - The ID of the rule that has been broken
+  - `categoryId` - The ID of the category the report falls under
   - `communityId` - The ID of the community that has created this report.
 Is set automatically by the API
   - `violatedAt` - The time at which the report was created
 - **Profile**